- Whitman’s Office of Communications is a team of professionals who are experts in both their specialty areas and customer service.

 Office: (509) 527-4966

-Michael Cox, online content coordinator, joined Whitman in January 2012.
-His responsibilities are focused on editing web content to ensure that pages and sites are accurate and effective, and he helps staff, faculty and students create and enhance their web communications.
-Originally from southern Idaho, he graduated from Eastern Washington University in 2011 with bachelor's degree in visual communication design and worked as a cartoonist for the school's newspaper.
+Michael Cox joined Whitman in January 2012.
+His responsibilities are focused on editing web content to ensure that pages and sites are accurate and effective, and he helps students, staff and faculty members create and enhance their web communications.
+Originally from southern Idaho, he graduated from Eastern Washington University in 2011 with a bachelor's degree in visual communication design and worked as a cartoonist for the school's newspaper.

 Office: (509) 527-5807